jim-schwoebel/allie/augmentation/readme.md

 python3 augment.py /Users/jimschwoebel/allie/load_dir
 ```

-The code above will featurize all the audio files in the folderpath via the default_augmenter specified in the settings.json file (e.g. 'augment_tasug').
+The code above will augment all the audio files in the folderpath via the default_augmenter specified in the settings.json file (e.g. 'augment_tasug').

 Note you can extend this to any of the augmentation types.
 The table below overviews how you could call each as a augmenter.
 In the code below, you must be in the proper folder (e.g. ./allie/augmentation/audio_augmentations for audio files, ./allie/augmentation/image_augmentation for image files, etc.) for the scripts to work properly.